 If you think your phone is tapped, it may be time to look at your activity and consult with an attorney if necessary.

-How it works
+How does it work?

 Now, let’s say you suspect your phone is tapped.
 How can you tell?
 The first thing to look for is an electronic click when you or anyone else on the line hangs up.
-This sound occurs when the device at the other end of the call cuts off its microphone and puts down its receiver; if there’s no such noise, it means that call was made through a wiretap rather than a bug (which doesn’t involve any action from either party).
+This sound occurs when the device at the other end of the call cuts off its microphone and puts down its receiver; if there’s no such noise, it means that the call was made through a wiretap rather than a bug (which doesn’t involve any action from either party).

 Another telltale sign is if your outgoing calls are suddenly being routed through an unfamiliar number, one that isn’t listed in your directory and can’t be called back by anyone else in your area code.
 This happens because those types of phones often have their own dedicated “line” service that allows them to make calls without having to go through a central switchboard, and thus makes it easy for law enforcement agencies like the FBI or NSA to listen in on whatever conversations take place over those lines (or record them).